Sorry, you need to enable JavaScript to visit this website.

 In order to start the apprenticeship, the student must have an apprenticeship agreement with one or more companies.

-The company(s) and the student formulate an education agreement, which is a contract for the entire main course of the education.
+The company(s) and the student formulate an education agreement, which is a contract for the entire main course of the programme.
 The education plan is an official document that must be signed at the beginning of the cooperation.
-The specific terms regarding learning objectives and tasks, as well as the legal regulations, should be stated in the agreement.
+Specific terms regarding learning objectives and tasks, as well as the legal regulations, should be stated in the agreement.
 The legal regulations include salary and employment conditions: the student is covered by the general regulations of the labour market and the student’s work should have a purely educational purpose.

 There are specific guidelines regarding the company's responsibility and role.
 The company must: